 Taking a snapshot and booting from a snapshot

-I created a snapshot of rootfs called rootfs-1 and then I performed an apt-get dist-upgrade and installed a few extra packages.
+and installed a few extra packages.
 It wasn't a huge change but it was enough to test booting from a snapshot.

 Booting from a snapshot turned out to be easy.
 At the start of boot, I chose to edit the GRUB entry before booting.
-I just changed subvol=rootfs to subvol=rootfs-1.
-It would probably be pretty easy to automatically generate a GRUB menu with all the snapshots as options.
+I just changed subvol=rootfs

 One Little GRUB Hiccup

-update-grub ran fine the first time, while my root filesystem was still ext4. update-grub got angry and wouldn't update properly with a Btrfs root.
+got angry and wouldn't update properly with a Btrfs root.
 I don't have a good fix for this yet—I just kept fiddling with the GRUB entries during boot.

 GRUB, Btrfs, and Kernels

 Being able to snapshot root will be very handy.
-I'd be tempted to set up some automation to snapshot root every day and at every apt-get upgrade.
+I'd be tempted to set up some automation to snapshot root every day and at every apt-get upgrade

 Unfortunately, GRUB doesn't understand Btrfs or its snapshots.
 Kernels and initrd images have to be stored on a boot partition that won't support snapshots.
 That makes the kernel the weak link in the upgrade chain.